rparrett/taipo/README.md

 ## TODO

 - [ ] Yen text should be red when action panel item is disabled because we can't afford it
-- [ ] Action panel needs to get updated when money changes in chase we can now afford something
+- [ ] Action panel needs to get updated when money changes in case we can now afford something
-- [ ] Enemies should appear and move towards the goal
-  - [X] Walk on paths towards goal
-  - [ ] Should we be running movement on a fixed timestep?
+- [ ] Should we be running some systems on a fixed timestep?
+- [ ] Corpses should despawn after some time.
-  - [ ] Pre-process paths to soften the corners (lyon?)
+- [ ] You should be able to type "tsuduku" on the game over screen to restart
-  - [X] Damage the goal if we collide with it
-- [X] Towers should shoot projectiles towards enemies
-  - [X] Damage the enemy if the projectile collides with it
-  - [X] Replace the enemy with an enemy corpse if it dies
+- [ ] If you "overtype" a word, it should be highlighted differently
-  - [ ] Clean up those corpses eventually
+- [ ] Add pre-game buttons for selecting from different word-sets
 - [ ] We should load game data externally in some serialized format
   - [X] Lexicon
   - [ ] Level
     - [X] Background Tiles
     - [X] Tower Slots
     - [X] Goal
-    - [X] Enemy Spawn
     - [X] Enemy Path
     - [ ] Tower Stats
     - [ ] Enemy Waves
-- [ ] Improve word parsing so hiragana/katakana are (optionally?) automatically converted to ascii
+- [ ] Improve word parsing so hiragana/katakana are automatically converted to ascii (but can still be overridden with parenthesis)
 - [ ] Add a "partially typed" state to rendered glyphs?
 - [ ] When sound becomes possible in Bevy/web, things should make sounds
   - [ ] Mis-typed character